4 reasons to buy-not-build software

 To begin with, you collect payments as you go and it’s manageable.
 As you start to grow, you acquire more customers and billing becomes a full time job.
 Time spent collecting, chasing and processing payments takes over and the strategic decisions that will help your business to grow don’t get made.

-This is where it’s time to start looking at ways in which you can speed up and optimize your payments process.
-And this is where the debate to buy-not-build begins.
+This is where it’s time to start looking at ways in which you can speed up and optimise your payments process.
+And this is where the debate around buying-not-building begins.

 We look at 5 key reasons why you should seriously consider buying, and not building, your payments strategy if you’re trying to scale rapidly.